microsoft/code-with-engineering-playbook/agile-development/collaboration/Virtual_Collaboration.md

 ## Steps

-1. Design Phase: Both programmers will design the interface together.
+1. Design Phase: Both programmers design the interface together.
 This includes:
     * Method signatures and names
     * Writing documentation or docstrings for what the methods are intended to do.
     * Architecture decisions that would influence testing (Factory patterns, etc.)

-2. Implementation Phase: The programmers will separate and parallelize work, while continuing to communicate.
+2. Implementation Phase: The programmers separate and parallelize work, while continuing to communicate.
     * Programmer A will design the implementation of the methods, adhering to the previously decided design.
     * Programmer B will concurrently write tests for the same method signatures, without knowing details of the implementation.

-3. Integration & Testing Phase: Both programmers will commit their code and run the tests.
+3. Integration & Testing Phase: Both programmers commit their code and run the tests.
     * Utopian Scenario: All tests run and pass correctly.
     * Realistic Scenario: The tests have either broken or failed due to flaws in testing.
 This leads to further clarification of the design and a discussion of why the tests failed.